 We work to help juveniles who've committed offenses re-connect with their families, schools and communities to form healthy relationships and develop tools to more effectively manage their conflicts.
-With support of $30,000, we could mediate an additional 78 cases, impacting youth, their families, and community members.
+With support of $40,000, we could mediate more than 100 additional cases, impacting youth, their families, and community members.

 What is the issue, problem, or challenge?